Zproom/Foorum/README.md

 The **Board** model stores a discussion board's name and description.

-The **Comment** model stores information about a comment on a post.
-In particular, it stores a comment's author, associated post, content, like count, and timestamp.
-This model also stores an optional image.

 ## Templates

 Foorum is a multipage application that comprises six HTML files, listed below.